Park Chung Hee: Final years of presidency

 During the final years of his presidency, Park realized that people were not satisfied with the government.

 Despite this, his autocracy became increasingly open in this period.

 Military

-As president, Park tried to strengthen the military.
-He often said that if an independent country cannot protect itself with its military, it is not an independent country.
-Park ordered the development of missiles to attack Pyongyang.
-Due to a lack of technical knowledge, Korean engineers had to travel to the United States to learn how to produce missiles.
-After a painstaking development, on September 26, 1978, Nike Hercules Korea-1 had its successful first launch.
-But the development of missiles were stopped when Chun Doo-hwan reigned.
-Park also tried to develop his homegrown nuclear weapons programs, announcing that they would be made by 1983.
-This was never progressed after Park's death in 1979.
+As president, Park tried to strengthen the military, often citing hard power as a signal of independence.
+Park ordered the development of missiles to deter Pyongyang.
+Due to a lack of technical knowledge, Korean engineers had to travel to the United States to learn technological knowledge on the development of missiles.
+After a painstaking development, on September 26, 1978, Nike Hercules Korea-1 (Hyunmoo) had its successful first launch.
+But the development of missiles were temporarily halted when Chun Doo-hwan took power.
+Park also tried to develop his homegrown nuclear weapons program, announcing that they would be made by 1983.
+It never progressed after Park's death in 1979.

 Government of Park Chung Hee

 Choi Tu-son Cabinet

 Park launched his first cabinet at the presidential inauguration on December 17, 1963.
 The cabinet was headed by Choi Tu-son, a critic of Park who was nominated for the premiership a few days earlier in accordance with Park's policy of embracement.
 The life of this cabinet was swift, as it resigned in May 1964 due to opposition protests against a treaty with Japan.

 It's the first South Korean cabinet to appoint a Deputy Prime Minister.